RoSE Committee Applications Now Open!

 As a Geographic Centre Lead, you will be expected to:

-Attend 1 x 2-hour General Committee meeting every three months
+Attend 1 x 2-hour General Committee meeting every six months

 Role Duration: